Skip to content

 How even the yarns feel across the cloth.

 Cotton fibers are short and consistent: very smooth, very uniform.
 Hemp and linen fibers are longer and more variable, which gives them texture and a slight roughness when new.
-The cotton in our blends is specifically doing this job, evening things out and making both fabrics much friendlier to new skin from day one.
+The cotton in our blends is doing this diplomatic work — evening things out from day one.

 Prior handling